Governing the Net-Zero Transition: A Trilateral Dialogue with China, India, and Brazil

 2. Maria Netto, Executive Director, Institute for Climate and Society (iCS)

-4. Dr. Arunabha Gosh, Chief Executive Officer, Council on Energy, Environment and Water (CEEW) – TBC
+4. Arjun Dutt, Senior Programme Lead, Council on Energy, Environment and Water (CEEW)

 • Asian Infrastructure Investment Bank (AIIB)